jacobmmorgan/School-Notes/Journalism/Journalism Day 15.md

-Compliments arent manipulative but manipulators use compliments.
+Compliments aren't manipulative but manipulators use compliments.